Economy of Kosovo: Foreign direct investment

-Leading Countries in Foreign Direct Investment (2007 to 2011)

-Germany: €292 million; United Kingdom: €251 million; Slovenia: €195 million; Austria: €133 million: Switzerland: €115 million; the Netherlands: €109 million, Albania: €70 million, Turkey: €64 million, the United States: €31 million, and France: €5 million.
+The states that contributed the most direct investment (2007–2011) include Germany (€292 million), the United Kingdom (€251 million), Slovenia (€195 million), Austria (€133 million), Switzerland (€115 million), and the Netherlands (€109 million).

 Foreign direct investment in Kosovo is still a relatively small contribution to the Kosovo economy, compared with other transition economies.
 Much of the reason is, apart from a late start in 2000–2001, because of legal and political uncertainties, and an incomplete, contested, and very slow system of privatisation before the declaration of independence in 2008.
 Thus Kosovo still retains a state-owned telecommunications company, a state-owned electricity monopoly (with the largest lignite reserves in Europe), and a ski-resort in Brezovica (a Serb-majority area) which was the Winter Olympics reserve site during the Sarajevo Winter Olympics.
 All of these are now under the process of privatisation.
 Other infrastructure companies (water, railways) may also be privatised.

-While there remain significant disincentives to investment in Kosovo (a small domestic market, residual political uncertainty, perceptions of corruption, and a slow and uncertain judicial system), there are also incentives.
+While there are significant disincentives to investment in Kosovo (a small domestic market, residual political uncertainty, perceptions of corruption, and a slow and uncertain judicial system), there are also incentives.
 These include a much younger workforce than elsewhere in south-eastern Europe, which has been more exposed to Western European culture and has higher linguistic standards (see next paragraph); a low corporate tax-rate; access to the European Union and Central European Free Trade Agreement markets; and a government with low debt and low contingent liabilities in terms of pension and other social welfare transfers.
 Information and communications technology in Kosovo has also developed very rapidly and broadband internet penetration is comparable to the European Union average.